InnovativeNoctis/TechFusionJourney/Projects/Python/number-guessing-game/README.md

 ```

 ## License

-This project is open-source and free to use for learning and development purposes.
+This project is free to use and modify.